Remember

 dim and your body no longer answers

-when ghosts of past
+your bidding—when ghosts of past

-failures crowd out the incandescent
+failures crowd out the incandescant

 feel of a baby’s hand in yours.